Kord-Extensions/kord-extensions/docs/docs/concepts/commands.md

 ### Command context

-A `CommandContext` object is a light wrapper around the command invocation, and it exists only for the  duration of your command's `action`.
+A `MessageCommandContext` object is a light wrapper around the command invocation, and it exists only for the duration of your command's `action`.
 It exists to provide a little extra context and functionality for your command body

-`CommandContext` objects expose the following properties.
+`MessageCommandContext` objects expose the following properties.

 Name          | Type                       | Description
 :------------ | :------------------------: | :----------
-`args`        | `Array <String>`           | A simple array of string arguments that were passed to this command invocation `breadcrumbs` | `MutableList <Breadcrumb>` | List of Sentry breadcrumbs, for the [Sentry intgration](/integrations/sentry) `command`     | `Command`                  | Current command being invoked `event`       | `MessageCreateEvent`       | MessageCreateEvent that is responsible for causing this command invocation `message`     | `Message`                  | Message object from the `event`
+`args`        | `Array <String>`           | A simple array of string arguments that were passed to this command invocation `arguments`   | `T`                        | Arguments object containing the command's parsed arguments, as described below `breadcrumbs` | `MutableList <Breadcrumb>` | List of Sentry breadcrumbs, for the [Sentry intgration](/integrations/sentry) `channel`     | `MessageChannelBehavior`   | The message channel this command happened in `command`     | `Command`                  | Current command being invoked - note that this is a generic type, and you'll need to cast it to `MessageCommand`
+`commandName` | `String`                   | Name of the current command being invoked, as provided by the user and lower-cased (meaning that this will be an alias if the user called the command that way)
+`event`       | `MessageCreateEvent`       | MessageCreateEvent that is responsible for causing this command invocation `guild`       | `Guild?`                   | The guild this command happened in, if any `member`      | `Member?`                  | Guild member responsible for executing this command, if it happened in a guild and the user wasn't actually a webhook
+`message`     | `Message`                  | Message object from the `event` `user`        | `User?`                    | User responsible for executing this command, if the user wasn't actually a webhook

-Additionally, `CommandContext` objects expose the following functions.
+Additionally, `MessageCommandContext` objects expose the following functions.

 Name         | Description
 :----------- | :----------
 `breadcrumb` | Convenience function to create and add a Sentry breadcrumb, for the [Sentry intgration](/integrations/sentry).
-`parse`      | Given a function or constructor reference that returns an Arguments object, parses the command's arguments and returns a filled Arguments object - see below for more information

 ### Command arguments